Pricing

 silently under-crediting sellers and dumping the difference into revenue.

-An empty recipient list is allowed, not an error.
-With no seller to pay, the whole net becomes
+At the port level an empty recipient list is tolerated: with no seller to pay, the whole net

 Out of scope